 An up-to-date overview of the Dutch Dairy sector international and national.Read more

-The brochure ‘Dutch Dairy at a Glance’ gives an up-to-date overview of the Dutch dairy sector on the national and international dairy market.
+The brochure ‘Dutch Dairy at a Glance’ is an overview of the developments on the (inter)national dairy market.

 Against the background of an illustrative map of the Netherlands and a Dutch cow, the poster ‘The Netherlands: Land of Dairy’ underlines the relevance of the Dutch dairy sector to the national economy, by showing several key figures.
 Clear illustrations tell how much milk Dutch cows produce, which products are being made from it and which are the main export destinations.

 Dairy farmers can only supply milk from healthy cows.
 In the factsheet 'Animal Health Monitoring’ it is explained that farmers are obligated to monitor the health and wellbeing of the cows.
 It discusses the three systems of monitoring in the Netherlands that have been developed, based on European law and criteria determined by the dairy sector.

 The basis for dairy products is safe milk from healthy cows.
 Dairy farmers use antibiotics with great care, meaning it is used only within the rules and regulations of a farm treatment plan and the prescriptions of a veterinarian.
 This is explained in the factsheet 'Antibiotics'.